Hypothetical partition of Switzerland

 The partition of Switzerland has been discussed in the modern era, envisioning a split of Switzerland along linguistic divisions, regarding German-speaking cantons, French-speaking Romandy and Swiss Italian cantons.
-This was a geopolitical question in the 19th century between Germany, France and Italy, owing to its strategical situation.
+This was a geopolitical question in the 19th century between Germany, France, and Italy, owing to its strategical situation.
 At the same time, the enlargement of Switzerland has likewise been discussed.
 In contrast to the hypothetical partition of Belgium, which is a current topic, the Swiss society is less concerned with linguistical differences and has a long-standing multicultural nation building and successful federalist and consensus democracy.
 The cantons enjoy a large degree of autonomy.
 The hypothetical partition of the country was suggested by other countries, and none of the Swiss parties advocate partition.
-The only case of recent internal conflict is the French-inhabited Jura that seceded from German-majority Bern in 1978 and is being enlarged further in 2026.
+The only case of recent internal conflict is the French-inhabited Jura that seceded from German-majority Bern in 1978, which was further enlarged in 2026.